 The LibraWEEE is one of the outcomes of the EU funded project Countering WEEE Illegal Trade (CWIT) that came to an end in August 2015.
-The CWIT project was funded by the EU under the Seventh Framework Programme for Research and Technological Development and was undertaken by INTERPOL, United Nations University (UNU), United Nations Interregional Crime and Justice Research Institute, the WEEE Forum, the Cross Border Research Association, Zanasi & Partners and Compliance and Risks.
+The CWIT project was funded under the Seventh Framework Programme for Research and Technological Development and was undertaken by INTERPOL, United Nations University (UNU), United Nations Interregional Crime and Justice Research Institute, the WEEE Forum, the Cross Border Research Association, Zanasi & Partners and Compliance and Risks.
 More about the CWIT project here.

 The LibraWEEE was originally conceived as a knowledge database of complementary studies and initiatives that focused on understanding the dynamics of the WEEE industry, illegal flows of WEEE, and also the actors concerned with the fight against organised crime.